Emotion: Classification

-Basic emotions
+Basic emotions theory

 For more than 40 years, Paul Ekman has supported the view that emotions are discrete, measurable, and physiologically distinct.
 Ekman's most influential work revolved around the finding that certain emotions appeared to be universally recognized, even in cultures that were preliterate and could not have learned associations for facial expressions through media.
 Another classic study found that when participants contorted their facial muscles into distinct facial expressions (for example, disgust), they reported subjective and physiological experiences that matched the distinct facial expressions.
 Ekman's facial-expression research examined six basic emotions: anger, disgust, fear, happiness, sadness and surprise.

 Later in his career, Ekman theorized that other universal emotions may exist beyond these six.
 In light of this, recent cross-cultural studies led by Daniel Cordaro and Dacher Keltner, both former students of Ekman, extended the list of universal emotions.
 In addition to the original six, these studies provided evidence for amusement, awe, contentment, desire, embarrassment, pain, relief, and sympathy in both facial and vocal expressions.
 They also found evidence for boredom, confusion, interest, pride, and shame facial expressions, as well as contempt, relief, and triumph vocal expressions.

 Robert Plutchik agreed with Ekman's biologically driven perspective but developed the "wheel of emotions", suggesting eight primary emotions grouped on a positive or negative basis: joy versus sadness; anger versus fear; trust versus disgust; and surprise versus anticipation.
 Some basic emotions can be modified to form complex emotions.
 The complex emotions could arise from cultural conditioning or association combined with the basic emotions.
 Alternatively, similar to the way primary colors combine, primary emotions could blend to form the full spectrum of human emotional experience.
 For example, interpersonal anger and disgust could blend to form contempt.
 Relationships exist between basic emotions, resulting in positive or negative influences.

 Jaak Panksepp carved out seven biologically inherited primary affective systems called SEEKING (expectancy), FEAR (anxiety), RAGE (anger), LUST (sexual excitement), CARE (nurturance), PANIC/GRIEF (sadness), and PLAY (social joy).
 He proposed what is known as "core-SELF" to be generating these affects.